ibest/Seed/README.md

 runApp("/path to Seed folder")
 ```

-After installing Seed dependencies, the latest stable version of Seed can also be downloaded and run simultaniously using the following R commands.
+After installing Seed dependencies, the latest stable version of Seed can also be downloaded and run simultaneously using the following R commands.
 ```r
 library(shiny)
 runGitHub("Seed","danlbek")